 If you have not completed any post-secondary courses before, we suggest you begin by selecting a preparatory (100 level) or junior (200 level) course in your degree area.
-Check carefully to ensure 100-level courses meet your program requirements.
+But choose carefully, not all program regulations allow preparatory-level courses be used to fulfill requirements.

 Select a course that includes topics that interest you, and consider all of the requirements within your specific degree or certificate program.
 Some of our undergraduate programs, such as the Bachelor of Nursing or Bachelor of Commerce degree, have specific program requirements.